The Importance of Media Literacy in the Age of “Fake News”

-Laura Vandiver, VP of Research & Strategic Insight
+By Donna Vandiver, TVG President & CEO and Laura Vandiver, TVG VP of Research & Strategic Insight

 Long before there was “fake news”, there was disinformation, propaganda and censorship.
-Many Americans are able to evaluate and decide if something they are reading is real or not, but many also have difficulty discerning “fake” news from actual, factual information, especially when false stories can be shared in an instant across the globe via social media channels.
-Arizona Senator John McCain recently went on Meet the Press and talked about the importance of a free, and sometimes adversarial, press to the very fabric of our democracy.
+Many Americans are able to evaluate and decide if something they are reading is real or not.
+But many also have difficulty discerning “fake” news from actual, factual information.
+This is especially so when false stories can be shared in an instant across the globe via social media channels.
+Arizona Senator John McCain recently went on NBC’s Meet the Press and talked about the importance of a free, and sometimes adversarial, press to the very fabric of our democracy.

 Dr. Lynn Hasher, a psychologist at the University of Toronto, has done extensive research on memory and cognition.
 She says that “Repetition makes things seem more plausible.”
 The more you hear something repeated, essentially, the more you will come to believe it’s true.
 Often “fake news” stories are repeated and shared so often via social media, that a story once considered on the fringe could gain a fair amount of credibility with the general public.